-The Stiefel Freethought Foundation is a 501(c)3 non-profit private foundation that provides support to the secular movement.
+The Stiefel Freethought Foundation is a 501(c)3 non-profit private foundation that fosters a world based on love and reason.

 About the President and Founder

 Todd graduated cum laude from Duke University.
 He worked 12 years for Stiefel Laboratories, holding positions in marketing, sales operations, and strategy.
 During his tenure, the company’s revenues quadrupled.
 He was the Chief Strategy Officer, the Enterprise Leadership Team chairman, and a member of the Board’s executive committee.
 He was responsible for 250 people including the finance, strategy, risk, facilities, administration, and program management functions.
 Todd co-led the teams that sold equity to Blackstone and Stiefel Laboratories to GlaxoSmithKline.

 Todd’s mission is to secure humanity’s future by ensuring public policy decisions are based on love and reason rather than bias and dogma.
 His activism has been covered by The New York Times, The Washington Post, USA Today, ESPN, CBSSports, Fox Sports, The Daily Telegraph, Christian Science Monitor, Christianity Today, CNN Belief Blogs, The Chronicle of Philanthropy, The Blaze, The Guardian Express, Salon, AlterNet and Raleigh News & Observer.
 He has appeared on the CBS Sunday Morning, The Young Turks, HuffPost Live, The Takeaway, Christian Broadcasting Network, SiriusXM and NPR.
 His writing has been published in On Faith, Friendly Atheist and Free Inquiry magazine.
 An accomplished public speaker, Todd was one of the keynote speakers for The Reason Rally, Reason Rally 2, and Rock Beyond Belief.

 From 2012-2013 Todd spearheaded the Foundation Beyond Belief international team that raised nearly a million dollars for The Leukemia & Lymphoma Society.
 In 2012, he was the Light The Night National Top Individual Fundraiser for the Leukemia and Lymphoma Society.

 When not raising funds and advocating for the principles he is passionate about, Todd executive produces independent movies including Super Troopers 2 and Catch The Fair One.
 He is also an avid music listener who loves to make people laugh.

 Please see Achievements for more details on the accomplishments of Todd Stiefel and the Stiefel Freethought Foundation.

 Todd Stiefel’s roles in the Freethought Movement: